Meningoencephalomyelitis (Inflammation of the meninges, brain, and spinal cord) in Dogs

 Prognosis and follow-up care

-In immune-mediated forms, the prognosis is more variable and depends on the dog’s response to treatment.
+For immune-mediated forms, the prognosis is more variable and depends on the dog’s response to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions..
 Some dogs respond well to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. and can remain stable for extended periods, while others develop recurrentRecurrent refers to a disease that repeatedly returns or worsens after a temporary remission or improvement. episodes or chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. problems.

 Prevention

 Good hygiene and regular veterinary check-ups can help reduce the risk of infection.
-In dogs that are genetically predisposed, potential triggers of the disease should be avoided whenever possible.
+For dogs with a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., potential triggers of the disease should be avoided as much as possible.

 A balanced diet, regular exercise, and stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. reduction can strengthen the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. and promote the dog’s general well-being.
 These measures help to reduce the risk of autoimmune reactions and other health problems.